dmcwo/dmcwo/about/doug-worsham-cv.md

 * Glassman, J. and Worsham, D. (2017).
 [Digital Research Notebook: A Simple Tool for Reflective Learning](http://dx.doi.org/10.1108/RSR-10-2016-0063).
 Reference Services Review.
 45. Selected as one of the [Top Twenty Articles of 2017](http://www.ala.org/rt/sites/ala.org.rt/files/content/archive/2018jun.pdf) by the American Library Association - Library Instruction Roundtable.
 * Glassman, J., Lee, S., Salomon, D., Worsham, D. (2017).
 [Community Collections: Nurturing Student Curators](http://www.worldcat.org/oclc/971333311).
 Students lead the library : the importance of student contributions to the academic library.
+* Tranfield, M., Worsham, D., & Mody, N. (2020).
+When you only have a week: Rapid-response, grassroots public services for access, wellness, and student success.
+College & Research Libraries News, 81(7), 326. doi:https://doi.org/10.5860/crln.81.7.326

 ### Blog posts and writing for the web